 Cushing's syndrome can also be caused by a tumour of the adrenal gland, overgrowth of the adrenal glands, or occasionally a tumour somewhere else in the body.

-If you have Cushing's syndrome as a result of taking steroid medication, do not stop taking it suddenly, as you could become very unwell and talk to your doctor.
+If you have Cushing's syndrome as a result of taking steroid medication, do not stop taking it suddenly, as you could become very unwell.
+Talk to your doctor.

 Cushing's syndrome diagnosis